SAP-samples/abap-platform-ci-cd-samples/README.md

-# Building add-ons for a Software as a Service solution (for SAP Partners)
+# Building add-ons

 [back to master](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/master)

 ## Description

+Please refer to the [documentation](https://sap.github.io/jenkins-library/scenarios/abapEnvironmentAddons/) for more details about the scenario.
 This pipeline goes through the following steps/stages:

 * __Initial Checks__